SamYStudiO/es-theme-next-pixel/README.md

 To get more info on how to use Next Pixel mix, check [documentation](https://github.com/SamYStudiO/es-theme-next-pixel/blob/master/data/mix/README.md).

-**If you do not want to use Next Pixel mix select any "others mixes" option from "GAMELISTVIEW" settings or you will get some weird graphical assets overlaying your scraped images**.
+**If you do not want to use Next Pixel mix select any "others mixes" option from theme GAMELISTVIEW settings or you will get some weird graphical assets overlaying your scraped images**.
+Press Start > UI SETTINGS > THEME > THEME CONFIGURATION > THEME GAMELISTVIEW > choose any layout with "others mixes".

 ### Multiple game themes